google-research/google-research/kws_streaming/experiments/kws_experiments_quantized_12_labels.md

 ======================================================================================

 To enable post training model quantization, we uses \
 --feature_type 'mfcc_op' which is numerically different with 'mfcc_tf' (the last one was used in [paper](https://arxiv.org/abs/2005.06720)).
-We did not run hyperparameters optimization with 'mfcc_op' feature extractor, so there can be some accuracy reduction.
+We did not run hyperparameters optimization with 'mfcc_op' feature extractor, so there can be some accuracy reduction. mfcc_op calls audio_spectrogram() and mfcc().
+The last one expects squared fft magnitude, so we set fft_magnitude_squared 1.

 All below models are trained with \
 --feature_type 'mfcc_op' (speech mfcc feature extractor is using internal TFLite op ) and \